-The abstract should contain an as concise as possible description of the main results of research and the ways in which they were achieved with emphasis being placed on novelty.
+The abstract of 150-200 words should contain a concise description of the main results of research and the ways in which they were achieved with emphasis being placed on novelty.
 The use of abbreviations in the title and abstract is strongly discouraged.
 Key words (from three to five) that most precisely reflect the research area of interest should be appear in alphabetical order.
 No less than three of these words should be selected from the list available at http://polymsci.ru/en/static/keywordsE.pdf.